 - 11.1 The lowest paid employees employed under a contract of employment with the Council, are remunerated on full time equivalent salaries in accordance with the minimum NJC spinal column point currently in use within the Council's grading structure.
-From 1st April 2022 this is spinal column point 1, currently £20,258 FTE per annum (£10.50 per hour) until the 2023 pay awards are agreed.
-From 1st April 2023, this hourly rate will however increase in-line with the Real Living Wage Rate (see paragraph 6.5), resulting in the lowest paid employees being paid at least £10.90 per hour (£21,030 FTE per annum). - 11.2 The Council does run an apprenticeship scheme where individuals are engaged under a fixed term contract for a period of up to three years.
-From 1st April 2023 their rates of pay will be uplifted to the Real Living Wage rate of £10.90 per hour but for the purposes of this Pay Policy do not fall into the category of lowest grade or lowest paid in the council as are not employees by definition. - 11.3 The relationship between the rate of pay for the lowest paid and chief officers is determined by the processes used for determining pay and grading structures as set out earlier in this policy statement
+From 1st April 2023 this is spinal column point 2, currently £22,366 FTE per annum (£11.59 per hour) until the 2024 pay awards are agreed.
+From 1st April 2024, this hourly rate will however increase in-line with the Real Living Wage Rate (see paragraph 6.5), resulting in the lowest paid employees being paid at least £12.00 per hour (£23,152 FTE per annum). - 11.2 The Council does run an apprenticeship scheme where individuals are engaged under a fixed term contract for a period of up to three years.
+From 1st April 2024 their rates of pay will be uplifted to the Real Living Wage rate of £12.00 per hour (currently £10.90 per hour) but for the purposes of this Pay Policy do not fall into the category of lowest grade or lowest paid in the council as are not employees by definition. - 11.3 The relationship between the rate of pay for the lowest paid and chief officers is determined by the processes used for determining pay and grading structures as set out earlier in this policy statement